explodinglabs/explodinglabs.github.io/_posts/2017-10-20-testing-operators.markdown

 redirect_from: /airflow/testing-airflow-operators
 comments: true
 ---
-Here's how you can test any method of an Airflow operator.
-In this case, `MyOperator.execute()`:
+Testing operators is easy in Airflow 1.8.
+Here we test `MyOperator.execute()`:
 ```python
 from unittest import TestCase
 from datetime import datetime